OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/touch-panel-esp32.md

 ## API
-[comment]: <> ([TODO] Explanation)
+The Touch Panel firmware implements the standard [OXRS REST API](/docs/libraries/esp32-api-library.html) endpoints.
+This allows you to configure the device, send commands, as well as perform OTA updates, restarts and factory resets.

-Explanation text goes here...
+The [OXRS Admin UI](https://github.com/OXRS-IO/OXRS-IO-AdminUI-WEB-APP) uses this REST API and is a great place to start with when setting up your device for the first time.

-## Custom APIs
+### Custom APIs
-Some extra REST API endpoints have been added to the Touch Panel firmware, in addition to the standard [OXRS API](/docs/libraries/esp32-api-library.html) endpoints.
-These are listed below with a brief explanation;
+Some extra REST API endpoints have been added to the Touch Panel firmware, these are listed below with a brief explanation;

 HTTP <Badge type="tip" text="GET" vertical="middle" />